3 Benefits of Oyster Shells for Chickens

 - Spinach

-Additional Supplements to a Chicken’s Diet
+Additional Supplements to Add to Your Chicken’s Diet

 Grit and oyster shells are two completely separate things and each serves its own purpose.

-Oyster shell is specifically for laying hens to provide them with the extra calcium needed.
+- Oyster shell is specifically for laying hens to provide them with the extra calcium needed.

-Poultry grit helps the chicken’s digestive tract by putting its food into a usable form.
+- Poultry grit helps the chicken’s digestive tract by putting its food into a usable form.

 Chickens don’t have teeth so the grit is what helps to break down their food.
 After a chicken eats the grit it settles in its gizzard and stays there to grind food.